-Despite this unequal treatment by the locals, Hungary remained a center of fraternization for all Germans that kept alive the idea that the remains of Germany after 1945 II were part of one nation and should be reunited.
+Despite this unequal treatment by the locals, Hungary remained a center of fraternization for all Germans that kept alive the idea that the two separate German states that emerged after 1945 were part of one nation and should be reunited.
 Luckily for everybody involved, this unnatural situation seems like ancient history now.

 At the time, the food was quite heavy on pork, something typical for the political system and therefore excusable.
 The Bolsheviks managed to ruin the gastronomy culture everywhere they came to power.
 Fortunately, culinary traditions were kept alive at home and I’m sure that 33 years later, foreign guests can easily enjoy amazing dining experiences.

 At the very beginning of my now finished drinking career and without any weight problems, I still found it disturbing that on the labels of the half-a-liter glass bottles the amount of calories you were ingesting was carefully noted.
 It somehow spoiled the fun.
 Probably due to a lack of choice, most of the time I enjoyed Austrian beer brewed locally.

 In the final stage of this trip I met with my parents and some older East Germans in Pécs (Fünfkirchen), famous for its hots springs.
 It’s also home to the second biggest German minority in Hungary, made up by descendants of Catholic Bavarians and Swabians that settled in the area at the end of the 17th century.